| What's JEX |

 identifies the expression language of the expression.
 Jex

 will then locate and use the appropriate language processor.
+If the Context is multilingual and also

 has an expression language specified, that language is used